 We must first be able to accept our pain and reality before we can self-soothe.
 Self-compassion is necessary before we can have compassion towards others.
 It is similar to the thought that “if we can’t love ourselves, then we can’t hold love for others”.

 Acceptance allows us to heal our wounds.
 Regardless of where we are in our addiction recovery process, we still have wounds.
 Some may be open to the flesh, while others may be hidden or partially healed.
 Acceptance allows us to see our wounds and learn acceptable coping methods to help heal our wounds.

 AKUA Mind and Body treatment

-AKUA Mind and Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities.
+AKUA Mind and Body is a full-service treatment program center that offers a wide range of “east meets west” treatment modalities.
 AKUA makes your recovery a priority.

 AKUA Mind and Body offers detoxification, intensive treatment programs, and outpatient treatment programs.

 AKUA Mind and Body uses a blend of holistic approaches combined with evidence-based treatment.
 This helps individuals affected by substance use and mental health disorders recognize their underlying triggers and develop healthy coping skills.
 Regardless of where you are in your recovery process, AKUA Mind and Body can help.